javascript-tutorial/en.javascript.info/1-js/03-code-quality/06-polyfills/article.md

 So, we need to setup the transpiler and add the polyfill for old engines to support modern features.

-If we orient towards modern engines and do not use features except those supported everywhere, then we don't need to use Babel.JS.
+If we orient towards modern engines and do not use features except those supported everywhere, then we don't need to use Babel.

 ## Examples in the tutorial